jaragunde/word-appetit/README.md

 deliver them to the customer's table.

 Every new letter you deliver will give you 100 points, but be careful with repeated letters!
 You will lose 50 points if you deliver those.
+There are bonus points for bringing as many letters as possible in the same delivery: 10 extra points for the second letter, 20 for the third one, etc.

 Levels have a score goal, which will allow you to progress to the next one.
 As you advance, words will be longer and score goals more tight.